Lundin copper miners accept new offer, ending Chile strike

 Caserones copper mine.
 (Image courtesy of Lumina Copper Chile.)

-While copper prices have pulled back from record highs in May, they remain at elevated levels, emboldening workers in a busy schedule of collective bargaining in Chile.
+While copper prices have pulled back from record highs in May, they remain at elevated levels, emboldening workers during a busy schedule of collective bargaining in Chile.
 BHP Group had to agree to a signing bonus of more than $30,000 per worker to end a strike at its giant Escondida mine.
 Another Caserones union struck a wage deal in April.

 (By James Attwood)